tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

 Their results changed from last year!
 But not in the good way.

-They at least closed out the previous calendar year strong with a grand final appearance at KL (losing to Azure Ray), but the rest of the season was a far cry from the heights they achieved in 2023.
+They at least closed out the previous calendar year strong with a grand final appearance at ESL KL (losing to Azure Ray), but the rest of the season was a far cry from the heights they achieved in 2023.
 That is, up until Riyadh.

 So yes, fewer trophies, but their 1<sup>st</sup> place finish at Riyadh netted them higher earnings than winning all three majors (Lima+Berlin+Bali) and 2<sup>nd</sup> place at TI last year *combined*.
 That's just good financial planning.

-**What would success look like?** Famously, winning the last big event before TI meant you probably *won't* win TI.
+**What would success look like?** Famously, winning the last big event before TI used to mean you probably *won't* win TI.
 That trend was bucked last year with Spirit winning in both Riyadh and Seattle.
 So I guess the story now is: Spirit won both.
 Can Gaimin?

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../img/ti13teams/betboom.jpg" alt="Banner"></p>